parasaurolophus/go/logging/README.md

     Generally, assume that only ALWAYS will be enabled in production environments and that TRACE will never be enabled outside of development environments.

-const (

-	// Logger.Defer() and Logger.DeferContext() will include the value returned
-	// by recover() when logging a panic.
-	RECOVERED = "recovered"

-	// Values of "stacktrace" attributes will be replaced with one-line stack
-	// traces for the function that called the given logging method.
-	STACKTRACE = "stacktrace"

-	// Value will be merged with the currently configured
-	// LoggerOptions.BaseTags.
-	TAGS = "tags"
-)
-    Specially handled attributes.

 TYPES